amd/quark-documentation/docs/onnx/tutorial_adaround_adaquant.rst

 modified and upgraded to be more flexible.

-1. **Unified Framework**: These two algorithms were integrated into a unified framework named as “fast finetune”.
+1. **Unified Framework**: These two algorithms were integrated into a unified framework named as "fast finetune".
-2. **Quantization Aware Finetuning**: Only the weight and bias (optional) will be updated, the scales and zero points are fixed, which ensures that all the quantizing informations and the structure of the quantized model keep unchanged after finetuning.
+2. **Quantization Aware Finetuning**: Only the weight and bias (optional) will be updated, the scales and zero points are fixed, which ensures that all the quantizing information and the structure of the quantized model keep unchanged after finetuning.
 3. **Flexibility**: AdaRound in Quark for ONNX is compatible with many more graph patterns-matching.